anthonyjfio/metalwork/src/metalwork.md

 This is why I decided to release a genericized version of the built-out version of Metalsmith that I use at evbogue.com.

 Metalwork is built using Node.js, Jade, Framework.css, and served using Koa.js.
-It uses the following Metalsmith plugins: metalsmith-collections, metalsmith-permalinks, metalsmith-markdown, metalsmith-templates, and metalsmith-beautify.
+It uses the following Metalsmith plugins: metalsmith-collections, metalsmith-permalinks, metalsmith-markdown, metalsmith-layouts, and metalsmith-beautify.

 Metalwork is opinionated.
 If you want to do it yourself, you are welcome to do that instead.